 This of course is the enemy of good hypothesis formation.
 You should instead attempt to falsify what you believe.
 That is the only way of proving anything, because attempting to prove what you already believe just gives you an endless series of facts which are consistent with your hypothesis.
 You can have an infinite series of consistent observations but that proves nothing; whereas a single disconfirmatory observation disproves the hypothesis!

-Quotes 1 and 5 speak to the primary importance of data, which as I have been saying must be impartially collected and not merely what makes it through after Confirmation Bias.
+Quotes 1 and 5 speak to the primary importance of data.
+We must collect data impartially and not merely what makes it through after Confirmation Bias.

 Why is Confirmation Bias a problem?

 Think about just two things: religion and politics.
 Imagine that you have been trained from a young age to believe a set of random hypotheses.
 You then had a lifetime exercising Confirmation Bias to back up these hypotheses.
 Some people move on from religious fairy tales, but many do not.
 Also, have you noticed that most people vote the way their parents did?
 They seem to know *without listening* that everything that the other political party says is wrong.
 This sort of factor gives you the political polarisation currently visible in America and elsewhere.